 Define the Programming Needs

 After getting both parties on board with the ground lease option, AQUILA worked with LCM to develop an architectural program so that they could effectively go out to the commercial real estate investment community with specific parameters on what they’d like to see developed on the site.
 With those plans, AQUILA took the property to market.

 Market the Opportunity

 Our team crafted a marketing campaign specifically targeted to “UNO” buyers – predominately student housing developers.
 AQUILA was able to achieve multiple competing bids.
 Our team ultimately helped LCM choose a student housing developer, Inland, that would comply with LCM’s architectural program and provide a financial structure that worked for both groups.
 Additionally, AQUILA created a condo association on the building so LCM would not have to pay property taxes.

-In the end, ECLA received a 5,000 SF space on the ground floor of the project, their 25 requested parking spaces and an upfront payment for the ground lease.
-Based on their commercial real estate investment, they were able to get a loan to fund the rest of the ministries for the amount that they had hoped to achieve out of sale.
-In return, LCMS received a greater portion of the ground lease payment and was able to retain their long term commercial investment in the property.
+In the end, ECLA received a 5,000-square-foot space on the ground floor of the project, their 25 requested parking spaces, and an upfront payment for the ground lease.
+Based on their commercial real estate investment, they were able to get a loan to fund the rest of the ministries for the amount that they had hoped to achieve out of the sale.
+In return, LCMS received a greater portion of the ground lease payment and was able to retain its long-term commercial investment in the property.

 Inland built a 19-story multifamily structure on the site that features 504-bedroom units.
 Now called “University House,” the project was delivered in August 2016 and LCM operates its worship center out of the ground-floor space.